 - What if your purpose is to take impeccable care of yourself so that you have the energy and joy to serve others?

 - What if your purpose is to sit still and listen to the wise voice within?
 We all have a choice about whether or not to attach to the crazy swirling around in our heads, hearts and universe.
-Stay open to your inner guidance and chose another way when needed.
+Stay open to your inner guidance and choose another way when needed.

 And lastly …